Firemoon777/bash-dhcp-server/README.md

 ```

 Server quits after `DHCPACK` is sent.
-So, if there are many `DHCPDISCOVER'ing devices in network, ip address would be assigned to fastest one.
+So, if there are many `DHCPDISCOVER`ing devices in network, ip address would be assigned to fastest one.